neeltron/the_good_samaritan/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Inspiration

+For non-profit organizations and even some helpless individuals, it is difficult to find people who are willing to help with simple or daunting tasks.
+For someone who is willing to contribute to society, it can be difficult to find work to fill the time.

+## What it does

+The Good Samaritan is a platform-independent application where entities and volunteers can sign up and help each other.

+## Tech Stack

+Front-end: Flutter, Dart<br>
+Back-end: Python-Flask<br>
+Authentication and API security: Auth0

+## Prizes
 <br>
 Most Impactful Hack at SBUHacks!